pamo/pamo.github.io/pages/blog/2015-11-16-don-sergio/index.md

 I noticed Don Sergio also carried empanadas and saw some of my tour-mates buy a few.
 I had just had lunch before the tour started but my appetite could stomach one.
 As we continued down the Pasaje, I had second thoughts and started to climb back up to make the second purchase, but the door was closed!
 Oh well.

 The next day I took a more historical tour around Valpo and midway through the tour, where did we end up?
 Don Sergio's door!
-The tour guide introduced us to Don Sergio and he treated us to an alfajore as a tour treat.
+The tour guide introduced us to Don Sergio and he treated us to an alfajor as a tour treat.
 The house rules were also explained.
 Don Sergio is always home, you just have to ring his bell and he'll open up for business.

 I wish I'd known that the day before!